NATIONAL RICE PUDDING DAY

 Dating back to the Tudor period, the earliest rice pudding recipes were called white pot.
 One of the first-known methods was written down by Gervase Markham in 1615.

-After being baked, serve the pudding hot or cold with a fruit, nut or cream topping.
-Bake the pudding with apples or other stone fruits and nuts, but raisins are traditional.
+After being baked, serve the pudding hot or cold.
+Add fresh fruit, nuts or whipped topping.
+However, raisins are traditional.
 Other spices, such as nutmeg, cardamom, allspice, and even cayenne, add variety to rice pudding recipes.
 Citrus zests bring brightness to the dessert that can at times be rich and heavy to the palate.
-Although sugar is usually the primary sweetener in the recipe, honey and other natural sweeteners can be used.
+Although most recipes call for sugar, alternatives include monk fruit, agave syrup or palm sugar.

 Have fun in the kitchen by trying this Rice Pudding Recipe and then share it with your family and friends!
+Have a rice pudding bake-off and relish tasting the different recipes.
+Bake one large batch and offer a buffet of toppings.
+If there are any leftovers, server them up on Lazy Day!
 Use #NationalRicePuddingDay to post on social media.

 We were unable to find the creator of National Rice Pudding Day.